0J0P0/Datathon-2022/README.md

 # Datathon-2022

+## Introduction
+We are four students who are studying data science in UPC.
+The problem that we have chosen is about
+To create a chip, we have to deliver the power to all the pins, but we have to do this the f

 ## Description of the algorithm
 The algorithm which we have build consists in the following steps:
 - Fisrt of all, we sort drivers by y-axis and pins by x-axis.